Ways to promote a book in only a few minutes

 Bonus Tip – Update your email signature

 Not a ten-minute tip, however.
-Start promoting your next book before you write it!
+Start working on letting people know well before your next book is published, or is even written!

-It’s never too early to promote your book, and it will be a great source of new material for your blog.
+It’s never too early to tell people about your books, and it will be a great source of new material for your blog.